Derivator Six Functor Formalisms -- Definition and Construction I: Construction --- Part I

 \section{Construction --- Part I}

-In the remaining part of the article we formally {\em construct} a (symmetric) derivator six-functor-formalism in which $f_!=f_*$, i.e.\@ a derivator Grothendieck context, starting from a (symmetric) fibered multiderivator $\DD \rightarrow \SSS^{\op}$.
-The precise statement is as follows:
+\begin{PAR} In the remaining part of the article we formally {\em construct} a (symmetric) derivator six-functor-formalism in which $f_!=f_*$, i.e.\@ a derivator Grothendieck context, starting from a (symmetric) fibered multiderivator $\DD \rightarrow \SSS^{\op}$.
+The construction on the underlying bifibration of multicategories $\DD(\cdot) \rightarrow \mathcal{S}^{\op}$ is very simple: By \cite[Proposition~2.17]{Hor15b} this bifibration may be seen as a pseudo-functor of multicategories

+where the functors in the image have right adjoints.
+(For the construction it suffices that the images of 1-ary morphisms have right adjoints.)
+We may define a pseudo-functor